briankoser/sfc-listeners-guide/episodes/0049-the-time-traveler-strife.md

 Koby asks, would God "break that rule of time" by letting someone time travel?
 <q class="archivist inline">God "breaking the rules" of physics is what we call a "miracle".
 It has happened a few times.</q>

-Daniel says {% workTitle "Bill and Ted's Excellent Adventure" %} is the best and most important time travel movie of all time.
+Daniel says {% work "Bill and Ted's Excellent Adventure" %} is the best and most important time travel movie of all time.

-Koby thinks {% workTitle "Doctor Who" %} is completely ridiculous and really dumb.
+Koby thinks {% work "Doctor Who" %} is completely ridiculous and really dumb.

 [Philippians 3:13](https://www.biblegateway.com/passage/?search=Philippians+3%3A13&version=ESV): God doesn't want us to meddle with the past through time travel